Back to Blog

-What is Interoperability?
+What Is Interoperability?

 Bobby Roberts, SVP at SIS Solutions, explains that “[w]hen systems are interoperable, they have the ability to not only share information, but to interpret incoming data and present it as it was received, preserving its original context.
 In layman’s terms: interoperable systems speak the same language.”
 Think about how Microsoft Office transformed the way we work, all due to the high level of interoperability it provided.

-Why is Interoperability Important?
+Why Is Interoperability Important?

-Interoperability is particularly important to the healthcare industry and health information technology.
+Healthcare: Interoperability is particularly important to the healthcare industry and health information technology.
 Since the American Recovery and Reinvestment Act (ARRA) was enacted ten years ago in 2009, healthcare providers have moved from paper to electronic health records with the goal of improving patient outcomes and allowing for seamless access to information that can address the health needs of individuals and populations.
 According to the Healthcare Information and Management Systems Society (HIMSS), the electronic exchange of data has been a major development in healthcare in recent years and has increased productivity, reduced cost, reduced errors, and improved patient privacy and the patient experience.

 Now we have another reason to reacquaint ourselves with this term.
 Our world economies are global and intimately interconnected, and many new laws governing data use and data exchange are currently being developed.
 GDPR, ePrivacy Regulation, CCPA — each of these have a common purpose but take different approaches and reflect different cultural contexts that do not guarantee interoperability.